Textualize/textual/README.md

 textual serve "python -m textual"
 ```

-In addition to serving your apps locally, you can serve apps with [Textual-Web](https://github.com/Textualize/textual-web).
+In addition to serving your apps locally, you can serve apps with [Textual Web](https://github.com/Textualize/textual-web).

 Textual Web's firewall-busting technology can serve an unlimited number of applications.

 Since Textual apps have low system requirements, you can install them anywhere Python also runs.
 Turning any device in to a connected device.
 No desktop required!

 ## Documentation